-An innovative research project using the Sax Institute’s 45 and Up Study has been awarded a $2.46 million genomics funding grant by the NSW Government to improve understanding of the genetics of bipolar disease in order to drive better future treatments for patients.
+An innovative research project using the Sax Institute’s 45 and Up Study has been awarded a $2.46 million genomics funding grant by the NSW Government to improve understanding of the genetics of bipolar disorder in order to drive better future treatments for patients.

 Researchers from a number of organisations will collaborate on the project, which will use whole genome sequencing of 1200 samples from 45 and Up Study participants who have a history of bipolar disorder and have provided blood samples to be used in research.

 The Sax Institute’s 45 and Up Study*, which is following the health and wellbeing of more than 260,000 people aged 45 years and over, is Australia’s largest and most valuable source of data on its ageing population.
 It is a long-term study that is being used by hundreds of researchers to investigate many different aspects of health and disease.

 This new research project using the study, announced today by NSW Minister for Health, Brad Hazzard, and Minister for Mental Health, Tanya Davies, has been funded in the latest round of the NSW Genomics Collaborative Grants, and will give researchers the first opportunity to undertake research using samples from 45 and Up Study participants on which the whole genome has been sequenced.

 “The grant is a real game changer.
 It will allow researchers to apply cutting-edge science to find answers on how this significant mental health condition is influenced by genetics,” Mr Hazzard said.